wallacelw/Competitive-programming/Graph/Bridges.md

 ### Bridge Tree

-Merging connected Vertices, leaving only bridges, one can obtain a *Bridge Tree*.
+Ignoring bridges, and merging **Vertices**, one can obtain a *Bridge Tree*.

-Each connected component is called a *2-edge connected component*, and as the following properties:
+Each of these condensated group of **Vertices** is called a *2-edge connected component*, and as the following properties:

-    - For each pair of vertices {A, B} inside the same connected component, there are at least 2 distinct paths from A to B.
+    - For each pair of vertices {A, B} inside the same connected component, there are at least 2 distinct paths from A to B (may repeat vertices).

 ```cpp
 // TODO: needs testing